limxuan/discord.js-tutorials/README.md

 </div>

 ### If you are you need support on the codes feel free to join the support server!
-+ Help Command (Youtube Video) : https://youtu.be/Gs3YAZI0UiM
++ Reaction Role Tutorial (Youtube Video) : https://youtu.be/Gs3YAZI0UiM